Best places to eat in Margaret River

 Terroir – the soil and toil of Margaret River Wines

+A deep blue skyline makes up two thirds of the image, a line of trees dotted along the horizon in the background, with rows of grapevines in leaf in the midground and some green pasture in the foreground.
 An example of an east facing sloped vineyard at the north end of the Dunsborough Fault Line in the Margaret River wine region

 Terroir (pronounced Tare-Warh), and it’s influence on the flavour of wine is an easily misunderstood and somewhat mysterious word that refers to the uniquely identifiable tastes of a place.
 For example, wines made in the Margaret River wine region, particularly those made from a single variety, without blending, may display identifiable characteristics of the exact…